 To date, no claims relating to the SN Chapter 11 Case have been filed against us.
 However, on March 13, 2020, the official committee of unsecured creditors in the SN Chapter 11 Case (the "Committee") filed the Motion of the Official Committee of Unsecured Creditors for Leave, Standing, and Authority to Prosecute Claims on Behalf of the Debtors' Estate and for Related Relief (the "Standing Motion").
 In its Standing Motion, the Committee sought, in relevant part, authority from the Court to prosecute certain identified claims against the Partnership, the general partner and Catarina Midstream, LLC (collectively, the "SNMP Parties" and the claims, the "Claims") that, if valid, belong to Mesquite.
-The SN Debtors' Chapter 11 plan of reorganization (the "Plan") provided, in relevant part, that upon the SN Debtors' emergence from the SN Chapter 11 Case, the Committee would dissolve and the authority to prosecute the Committee's Claims would be transferred to the Reorganized Debtors (as defined in the Plan)

 On June 30, 2020, the SN Debtors emerged from the SN Chapter 11 Case, with Sanchez Energy Corporation becoming a privately held corporation named Mesquite Energy, Inc. Upon emergence, the Claims re-vested, and are owned by, the Reorganized Debtors (as defined in the Plan).
 Accordingly, the Committee was dissolved and no longer retains the authority to bring all or a portion of the Claims against the SNMP Parties.
 Further, the Settlement Agreement contemplates, in relevant part, the settlement of the Claims between the Reorganized Debtors and the SNMP Parties.
+However, the Rejection Lawsuits were not resolved as of October 1, 2020, and as a result the parties to the Settlement Agreement may terminate the Settlement Agreement at any time pursuant to its terms.
+To date, none of the parties to the Settlement Agreement have provided notice of termination.
 The settlement of the Claims in accordance with the terms of the Settlement Agreement may be adversely impacted if the Bankruptcy Court does not rule in favor of the SN Debtors in the Rejection Lawsuits.